United States Chess Federation: National championships

 US Chess organizes or sanctions various national championships.
 Most of these are held annually.

 The oldest is the U.S. Open.
 It began as the Western Open in 1900, held in Minnesota.
 It is the "congress" of US Chess – the annual meeting of the Delegates is held concurrently, as well as many smaller gatherings and events.
 Several hundred players participate (the highest number, 836, was at the 1983 event in Pasadena).

-Five invitational events are held concurrently.
-Each US Chess state affiliate nominates a representative to each of the five invitationals.
-The five invitationals are: The National Tournament of Senior State Champions (50+), The GM Arnold Denker National Tournament of High School State Champions (9-12), The Dewain Barber National Tournament of Middle School State Champions (6-8), The John D. Rockefeller National Tournament of Elementary School State Champions (K-5), and The Ruth Haring National Tournament of Girls State Champions (K-12).
+Several invitational events are held concurrently with the US Open.
+Each US Chess state affiliate nominates a representative to each of the invitationals.
+The five invitationals are: The John T. Irwin National Senior Tournament of Champions (50+), The GM Arnold Denker National Tournament of High School State Champions (9-12th Grade), The Dewain Barber National Tournament of Middle School State Champions (6-8th Grade), The John D. Rockefeller National Tournament of Elementary School State Champions (K-5th Grade), and The Ruth Haring National Tournament of Girls State Champions (K-12).
+The FM Sunil Weeramantry National Blitz Tournament of State Champions is a blitz tournament open to those participating in the other invitationals.
 Players generally qualify for these events by winning a state championship tournament, although each state affiliate is allowed to use any criteria for selecting its representatives.